 I heat up a sauté pan and place 2 – 4 tablespoons olive oil in it.

-I dip each cheese filled chile pepper in the flour, then in the egg mixture making sure it is all covered.
-Next, I line them up in the pan.
+Then I dip each cheese filled chile pepper in the flour, then in the egg mixture making sure it is all covered.
+I line them up in the pan.
 I let the chile relleno cook for 3 – 4 minutes on each side.
-The bigger chiles take a little longer.
+Of course, the bigger chiles take a little longer.